uptonking/note4yaoo/dev-ing.md

   - tiptap-yjs-server-src
 - eg-BlockNote
 - eg-focalboard
+  - olap-cube-js
 - eg-tanstack-table-v8
 - sync-service: google-drive、网盘、七牛

 ## 1113

+- js-receiver
+  - Reflect.get(target, propertyKey, receiver)
+  - Proxy.get(target, property, receiver)
+  - The value of `this` provided for the call to `target` if a getter is encountered.
+When used with Proxy, it can be an object that inherits from `target`.

+- IDBObjectStore.put()
+  - updates a given record in a database, or inserts a new record if the given item does not already exist
+  - It returns an IDBRequest object, and, in a separate thread, creates a structured clone of the value and stores the cloned value in the object store
+  - The put method is an update or insert method.
+See the `IDBObjectStore.add` method for an insert only method.
+  - `IDBCursor.update()` is preferable to using `IDBObjectStore.put()` for updating existing record

+- indexeddb Transactions are started when the transaction is created, not when the first request is placed;

+- When you create a new database or increase the version number of an existing database (by specifying a higher version number than you did previously, when Opening a database), the `onupgradeneeded` event will be triggered and an `IDBVersionChangeEvent` object will be passed to any `onversionchange` event handler

 - blog #sharing
   - [记一次 Canvas 内引用了 OSS 域的图片标签绘制时出现的 CORS 错误问题](https://nolebase.ayaka.io/%E7%AC%94%E8%AE%B0/%E2%98%95%EF%B8%8F%20%E5%89%8D%E7%AB%AF%E5%BC%80%E5%8F%91/%E8%AE%B0%E4%B8%80%E6%AC%A1%20canvas%20%E5%86%85%E5%BC%95%E7%94%A8%E4%BA%86%20oss%20%E5%9F%9F%E7%9A%84%E5%9B%BE%E7%89%87%E6%A0%87%E7%AD%BE%E7%BB%98%E5%88%B6%E6%97%B6%E5%87%BA%E7%8E%B0%E7%9A%84%20cors%20%E9%94%99%E8%AF%AF%E9%97%AE%E9%A2%98.html)